 St Boniface Trust makes small grants to enable clergy study.
-Details can be found here: www.stbonifacetrust.org.uk/grants.html.
+Details can be found here: Grants | St Boniface Trust | Stevenage, Luton and Bedford.

 The Women's Continuing Ministerial Education Trust (WCMET) exists to further the continuing ministerial education of women in the Church of England and the Scottish Episcopal Church by means of grants to assist their work and professional ministry.
 It focuses its attention on supporting applications for courses/projects that clearly relate to assisting the minister in their work and professional development.
 Grants are not normally made towards retreats and sabbaticals.
-To find out how to apply visit www.churchofengland.org/more/diocesan-resources/ministry/wcmet
+However, to find out if you might be eligible and to apply www.churchofengland.org/more/diocesan-resources/ministry/wcmet